-You don’t need your full offer price in cash to purchase a HUD home; in fact, you can use just about any loan type.
+You don’t need your full offer price in cash; in fact, you can use just about any loan type.
 The trick is to make sure the home’s condition qualifies for the loan type’s eligibility requirements.

 Government-backed loans such as FHA, VA, and USDA loans have stricter requirements than conventional loans.
 For example, an appraiser for FHA loans looks for the following items:

 - A lot sloping away from the house